StudioSpindle/gallery/README.md

 # Style Scaffolding

 Generic styles are included in all files, and in that way are global.
-Modules on the other hand are not interchangable and be independent.
+Modules on the other hand are not interchangable and independent.

 # Authors Notes: